Visually intricate 3D printed vases by FDM (FFF) technology.

 I able to print the vase in good quality in four and half hours.
 So challenge me :-)

-Martin Žampach, award winning designer concentrates his work around Product/Industrial Design, with much of the emphasis being focused on glass design for own collection and also various Czech and foreign clients.
-In last couple of years he devote time to study 3D printing technologies where he uses it as a powerful tool for developing new products as well as product directly made out of material for 3D printing.
+Martin Žampach, award winning designer concentrates his work around Product/Industrial Design, with much of the emphasis being focused on glass design for own collection and various Czech and foreign clients.
+In last couple of years he devoted time to study 3D printing technologies where he uses it as a powerful tool for developing new products as well as products directly made by 3D printing.

-He resides and works in Prague, Czech Republic as Industrial Designer and Creative Director at BE3D printers.
+He resides and works in Prague, Czech Republic as Creative Director at PROTOTYPUM.